10 Ways to Celebrate the Summer Solstice

-Although a backyard barbecue is fun, but add to the festive feel with a change of scenery.
-Tune into nature on this day, pack a picnic dinner and head to a local park.
+A backyard barbecue is fun, but add to the festive feel with a change of scenery.
+Tune into nature on this day – pack a picnic dinner and head to a local park.

 Try a Family Sun Salutation

-A sun salute is a great, overall body stretch for the whole family, and kids will be amused while creating the yoga position called downward dog.
+A sun salute is an overall body stretch for the whole family, and kids will be amused while creating the yoga position called downward dog.
 Here is a simple version.

 Write a wish down on paper and burn it, sending the wish into the sky.
-This is fun to do outside, and if the weather does not cooperate, there are wishing papers that can be lit indoors.
-These papers rise quickly and then disappear, and can be lit indoors.
+If the weather isn’t cooperative, there are wishing papers rise quickly and then disappear, and can be lit indoors.
 Try one from Flying Wish Paper.
-Another fun activity is wishing lanterns, have your family head outdoors, make a wish and watch as the lantern floats away.
+Another fun activity is wishing lanterns.
+Head outside with the family, make a wish and watch as the lantern floats away.

 Start Summer Resolutions

 Stay up Until Dark and Stargaze

-Find out if your local observatory has scheduled any summer solstice events.
+Check local observatories for summer solstice events.
 For novice star searches, borrow a book from the library to help you assess what you’re seeing, or use a free star-finding app such as Star Chart, SkyView or Night Sky Lite.

 Rituals Often Involve Water

 If nothing else, dip your toes in.
 How about a family battle using water balloons or squirt guns?
-Your willingness to embrace a mess can be a signal that the more relaxed days of summer are here.
+Your willingness to let go and have fun can be a signal that the more relaxed days of summer are here.

 Get Your Hands Dirty

-It is not too late to plant some produce or flowers.
-Consider planting in your vegetable garden for a fall harvest or add an annual to your flower garden to mark the occasion.
+It’s not too late to plant some produce or flowers.
+Consider planting in your vegetable garden for a fall harvest or add annuals to your flower garden to mark the occasion.